For some time, I have worried that many places of worship worldwide and of different faiths, and not only the Church of England, have lost their way.

 I saw this anonymous comment on the internet this morning.

-I think it sums up the topic well.
-It also mentions the UK Post Office Scandal.
-Paula Vennells, the disgraced CEO of the Post Office, has now resigned from all her directorships.
+I think it sums up the topic well, and also mentions the UK Post Office Scandal.
+I give below the Video link together with an accurate Wikipedia article on Paula Vennells, the disgraced CEO of the Post Office.
+She has now resigned from all her directorships.
 And King Charles, on 29 February 2024, revoked her CBE on the grounds that, “it brings the honours system into disrepute”.
-She has resigned from all her church appointments.
-Even so, she remains an inactive ordained priest.
+She has resigned from all her church appointments, but remains an inactive ordained priest.

 “The church has sinned.
 Like all sinners the church needs to repent and mend its ways.
-If we think the whole idea of the Anglican Church is to be a purer form of Christianity than Catholicism, then it needs to go back to basics.
+If we think that the whole idea of the Anglican Church was to be a purer form of Christianity than the Catholics it replaced, since the Catholics were seen to be straying from the path of righteousness, then it needs to go back to basics.
 The first thing it needs to do as a Christian church is to follow the example of Jesus.
-Helping the ones at the bottom of the heap is what Jesus is famous for.
+If we think what Jesus is famous for, it was the way he helped the ones at the bottom of the heap, as in those who were suffering.
 So, looking at the post office scandal, there was one person who above all others saved the day.
 Mr Bates needs to be the new vicar, and when looking for other vicars, these are the ones you want.
 You can’t preach it if you don’t do it yourself, because that is hypocrisy.”

 Our Lord overturning the money-lending tables.